multiahfoon/RGB-Guessing-Game/README.md

 * Colors are now randomly generated.
 * Game now responds if picked color is correct or incorrect via message in navigation bar.
 * Header background color updates when correct color is picked.
-* New colors button generates now colors to pick from and updates RGB value in header.
+* New colors button generates new colors to pick from and updates RGB value in header.